ryanemmans/city-explorer-api/README.md

 - Estimate of time needed to complete: 5 hours
 - Start time: 3:45pm
-- Finish time:
+- Finish time: 7:30pm following day
-- Actual time needed to complete:
+- Actual time needed to complete: approx. 13 hours

 Name of feature: 3.
 Errors (revisited): As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner.

-- Estimate of time needed to complete:
+- Estimate of time needed to complete: 1 hour
-- Start time:
+- Start time: 6:00pm
-- Finish time:
+- Finish time: 7:30pm
-- Actual time needed to complete:
+- Actual time needed to complete: 1.5 hours